 Talented and successful nurses are multi-skilled.
 It is a demanding profession where you will find yourself providing patient care in many different capacities and situations.

-In addition to medical training, effective nurses need a professional skillset including good communication, problem-solving, decision-making, and critical thinking.
+In addition to medical training, such as a nursing degree or where appropriate an online nursing degree, effective nurses need a professional skillset including good communication, problem-solving, decision-making, and critical thinking.
 We’ll go through each of these skillsets in more detail below to help you assess the strengths you already have and the areas where you may need further training or experience to move ahead in a nursing career.

 One of the primary skillsets essential for a top-class nurse is the ability to communicate effectively.
 This includes verbal and written skills with patients and families, as well as skills in understanding a patient’s needs, wants, and expectations.
 Communication with colleagues is also critical, often you will have limited time to get over important information in a potentially stressful environment.